shkutkov/SMGenerator/README.md

         n += 1
 ```

 yield statement is similar to return in regular function.
-The difference is that generator state is saved and on the next call it will be restored and execution will continue (rather that started at the the top as in regular functions).
+The difference is that generator state is saved and on the next call it will be restored and execution will continue (rather that started at the top as in regular functions).

 Mike Ash in his wonderful blog a long time ago [discussed this topic](https://mikeash.com/pyblog/friday-qa-2009-10-30-generators-in-objective-c.html).
 He suggested [a solution for creating generators in Objective-C](https://github.com/mikeash/MAGenerator).
 Similar technic was used in [EXTCoroutine](https://github.com/jspahrsummers/libextobjc/blob/master/extobjc/EXTCoroutine.h) from [libextobjc](https://github.com/jspahrsummers/libextobjc).